 In order to provide this, we have a Well-being Lead in place, Rachel Maguire, who supports the teachers in monitoring well-being across the school and providing interventions when they will be beneficial.

-We are also lucky enough to have two trained ELSA’s (Emotional Literacy Support Assistant) in school, Mrs Huelin and Miss Pelling, who work directly with children in groups and 1:1.
+We are also lucky enough to have trained ELSA’s (Emotional Literacy Support Assistant) in school, Mrs Huelin, who works directly with children in groups and 1:1.
 An ELSA is a warm and caring person with a wealth of experience.
 They support and encourage children in areas such as friendship, problem-solving, loss and bereavement, self-esteem, as well as understanding and managing emotions.

 Well being / Designated Safeguarding Lead